mikerst/mikethomas.design/src/work/product-launch-event.md

 ---
-title: Designing for a product launch event
+title: Graphics for a product launch event
 intro: Large format boards, vinyl wall and window branding for a launch event held an art gallery in Fitzrovia.
 hero: case-study__launch-party__hero.jpg
 date: 2019-07-15